skillmaker-dev/packApp/README.md

 ![00-ADA-Application(1)](https://user-images.githubusercontent.com/64654197/116336263-ccb9ef00-a7c7-11eb-82d5-dcf7414a33ca.jpg)

+-you can download the file containing the sketch as well as the simulation of the application (using Balsamiq) through this link: https://drive.google.com/file/d/1JPDu9pBAHWaEX7Oso2K59yvYRBybnYRq/view?usp=sharing

 - Please note that the scenes have the same name as their controller class With **Controller** as a suffix **nouvelleCommande.fxml** -> **NouvelleCommandeController.java**.
 - inside every scene there is a *Back* button and also there is some buttons like : **chercher** **Enregistrer** ...